-Trans-Sec will contribute to improved food situation for the most-vulnerable rural poor households in Tanzania focusing contributing the national efforts towards the achievement of Millennium Development Goals (MDGs).
-The project activities will build on other projects implemented on the local levels such as District Agricultural Development Plans (DADP), District Agricultural Sector Investment Projects (DASIP) but integrating research knowledge transfer along the food value chains with participative field testing and conducting analysis of selected, most promising technologies for all food value chain components.
+Trans-Sec will contribute to improved food situation for the most-vulnerable rural poor households in Tanzania focusing on contributing the national efforts towards the achievement of Millennium Development Goals (MDGs).
+The project activities will build on other projects implemented on the local levels such District as Agricultural (DADP), Development Plans District Agricultural Sector Investment Projects (DASIP) but integrating research and knowledge transfer along the food value chains with participative field testing and conducting analysis of selected, most promising technologies for all food value chain components.